Bon: Worldview

 According to Bon, all of reality is pervaded by a transcendent principle, which has a male aspect called Kuntuzangpo (All-Good) and a female aspect called Kuntuzangmo.
 This principle is an empty dynamic potentiality.
-It is also identified with what is called the “bön body” (bon sku), which is the true nature of all phenomena and is similar to the Buddhist idea of the Dharmakaya, as well as with the “bön nature” (bon nyid), which is similar to "Buddha nature".
+It is also identified with what is called the "bon body" (bon sku), which is the true nature of all phenomena and is similar to the Buddhist idea of the Dharmakaya, as well as with the "bon nature" (bon nyid), which is similar to "Buddha nature".
 This ultimate principle is the source of all reality and to achieve spiritual liberation, one must have insight into this ultimate nature.

 According to John Myrdhin Reynolds, Bonpo Dzogchen is said to reveal one's Primordial State (ye gzhi) or Natural State (gnas-lugs) which is described in terms of intrinsic primordial purity (ka-dag) and spontaneous perfection in manifestation (lhun-grub).

-The Bon Dzogchen understanding of reality is explained by Powers as follows:In Bön great perfection texts, the world is said to be an emanation of luminous mind.
-All the phenomena of experience are its illusory projections, which have their being in mind itself.
-Mind in turn is part of the primordial basis of all reality, called “bön nature.”
-This exists in the form of multicolored light and pervades all of reality, which is merely its manifestation.
-Thus Shardza Tashi Gyaltsen contends that everything exists in dependence upon mind, which is an expression of the bön nature...mind is a primordially pure entity that is co-extensive with bön nature, an all-pervasive reality that is only perceived by those who have eliminated adventitious mental afflictions and actualized the luminous potentiality of mind.
-Those who attain awakening transform themselves into variegated light in the form of the rainbow body, after which their physical forms dissolve, leaving nothing behind.
-Both cyclic existence and nirvana are mind, the only difference being that those who have attained nirvana have eliminated illusory afflictions, and so their cognitive streams are manifested as clear light, while beings caught up in cyclic existence fail to recognize the luminous nature of mind and so are plagued by its illusory creations.
+The Bon Dzogchen understanding of reality is explained by Powers as follows: